BestTimesToVisit.com Logo

 transport

 Forget renting a car for Valletta itself; the streets are incredibly narrow and parking is a nightmare.
-Instead, rely on the excellent public bus system (get a Tallinja card for cheaper fares) or simply walk everywhere within the city walls.
-For longer distances, ride-sharing apps like Bolt are available and more affordable than taxis.
+Instead, utilize Malta's excellent public bus system (Tallinja) to get around the island and then walk within the city.
+Grab a Tallinja card upon arrival for easy tap-and-go payments, which is much cheaper than buying single tickets.

 food